 One-Time Awards from Department Funds

-Once an award recommendation passes restrictions check and is offered to a student, an email offer will be sent.
-Award offers not actioned on by student after three reminder emails sent by ES will be cancelled.
-Award funding is first paid against any tuition owing, then excess is refunded via direct deposit.
+Award funding is first paid against any tuition owing, then surplus is refunded via direct deposit only.
 Funds are dispersed within 3-5 business days of student accepting the award, not when the award recommendation is submitted to Enrolment Services.
-Students without direct deposit set up in their account will have the award funding deposited back to their student tuition account as a credit towards future study.
-Enrolment Services highly encourage all students to sign up for direct deposit.
-Instructions can be found here.
+Students without direct deposit (student refund category) set up in their Workday account will have the award funding deposited back to their student tuition account as a credit towards future study.
+Enrolment Services encourages all students to sign up for direct deposit.
+Instructions can be found on UBC WD Tutorial (Direct Deposit) Page..